ConradIrwin/pry-rescue/README.md

 [1] pry(main)>
 ```

+### Important caveat when using with Rails/ActiveRecord and transactional fixtures
+> Records are missing but should be there!
+Am I losing track of reality?

+You are not.
+(Probably.)

+By default, RSpec runs test examples in a transaction, and rolls it back when done.
+By the time Pry-Rescue fires, the transaction has already been rolled back and records are gone!

+A good sanity check is to call `Model.all`.
+It will usually be empty.
+However, at the time of the test, they were truly there.

+This bug is currently tracked at [#99](https://github.com/ConradIrwin/pry-rescue/issues/99).

+Current workaround: Pry-Rescue can't be used, but you can use `binding.pry` inside the test.
+You'll have access to all records you need there.

+### Using pry `edit`
 Unfortunately using `edit -c` to edit `_spec.rb` files does not yet reload the
 code in a way that the `try-again` command can understand.
 You can still use
 `try-again` if you edit code that is not in spec files.

+### Always enabled
 If you want pry-rescue to *always* be enabled when you run tests, simply add this line to your `test_helper.rb`:

 ```ruby